Work college

 Students typically work 6 to 15 hours per week while enrolled.
 Their compensation helps offset the cost of tuition, and student labor can lower operational costs.
-Work Colleges differ from need-based forms of financial support such as Federal Work Study, because students cannot "buy" their way out of the work requirement; participation is part of the educational experience.
+Work colleges differ from need-based forms of financial support such as Federal Work Study, because students cannot "buy" their way out of the work requirement; participation is part of the educational experience.
 Students are regularly assessed on their work performance, and can be dismissed from the institution for non-performance.
 Students typically work on campus, though some work colleges allow students to work at off-campus jobs.

-Currently, there are nine federally recognized work colleges in the Work College Consortium, meeting the requirements for operation as overseen by the U.S. Department of Education.
+There are eight federally recognized work colleges in the Work Colleges Consortium, meeting the requirements for operation as overseen by the U.S. Department of Education.